Software development notes

 ExecStart=/usr/sbin/dropbear -K 5 -r ${DROPBEAR_RSAKEY_DIR}/dropbear_rsa_host_key -c "/usr/bin/obmc-console-client -c /etc/obmc-console/client.%i.conf" -p %i -F $DROPBEAR_EXTRA_ARGS

-listens using the template parameter for the unit (-p %i
+listens using the template parameter for the unit (-p %i).
+Essentially, this

 allows us configure new network console servers by running e.g.